department-of-veterans-affairs/vets-design-system-documentation/src/_components/search-input.md

 ### How to use Search input with type-ahead

-* When adding Search input with type-ahead to a search results page, match [this implementation](https://www.va.gov/search/).
+* When adding Search input with type-ahead to a search results page, match [the global search results implementation](https://www.va.gov/search/) on VA.gov.

 ## Search behavior